oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 # Protect and Prevent: enforce controls

 ## Introduction
-Now, we will move to configure protection and prevention controls to alert or block any unauthorized activity in the Oracle Database targets: *`Employees_search`* and *`Customer_orders`*.
+Now, we will move to configure protection and prevention controls to alert or block any unauthorized activity in the Oracle Database targets: *`employees_search`* and *`customer_orders`*.
 The security controls such as **Oracle Database Vault**, **Oracle SQL Firewall** and **Database Firewall** help enforce strong security boundaries and protect critical data assets.

-The **`Employees_search`** is to be protected from insider threats, unauthorized data access attempts, and data exfiltration attempts.
+The **`employees_search`** is to be protected from insider threats, unauthorized data access attempts, and data exfiltration attempts.
 To address these risks, you will use **SQL Firewall** (26ai feature) and **Database Firewall** to protect against scenarios such as:
 - Misuse or abuse of application service accounts, including access from untrusted paths
 - SQL injection attacks targeting self-service applications to retrieve unauthorized data
 - Misuse of privileged DBA credentials to perform unauthorized DML operations on sensitive application schema objects over the network
 - Data exfiltration attempts by privileged users accessing sensitive data over the network

-The **`Customer_orders`** is to be protected from external threats.
+The **`customer_orders`** is to be protected from external threats.
 Stricter segregation of duties and access control policies play a major role in mitigating potential risks.
 You will configure **Database Vault** to:
 - Restrict access to sensitive application schemas to only realm-authorized users
 - Ensure business users, such as Alex, can access only the data they are authorized to query
 - Enable monitoring and alerting for realm violations and other security-relevant events